Chieh-Han/Lung-MRI-Registration-with-ML-methods/readME.md

 - **Skip Connections**: High-resolution, local features from the encoder are concatenated directly with the symmetrical layers in the decoder.
 This ensures fine anatomical details are preserved during reconstruction.

-- Several Convolution layers are added after the UNet to refine the resolution, extracting 3 featuress to represent a 3D registration field.
+- Several Convolution layers are added after the UNet to refine the resolution, extracting 3 features to represent a 3D registration field.

 ### Vector Integration Layer (Optional)

 - To ensure the final registration is diffeomorphic, meaning the transformation is smooth and invertible, hence preserving anatomical topology, an optional Vector Integration Layer can be applied to the raw U-Net output.

-- **Guaranteed Reversibility**: This layer model our raw registration field as a flow over time.
+- **Guaranteed Reversibility**: This layer models our raw registration field as a flow over time.
 By integrating this flow (using a scaling and squaring method *[Ars+06]*), the model guarantees a diffeomorphic output.
 The final image warp is smooth, preserves structural integrity, and fully invertible.

 ### Spatial Transformation Layer

-- **Differentiable Warping**: This layer effectively register our moving image base on the predicted registration field.
+- **Differentiable Warping**: This layer effectively registers our moving image based on the predicted registration field.
 It is fully differentiable, allowing the entire architecture to be trained end-to-end using standard backpropagation.

 ### Loss Functions